planetfederal/desktop-documentation/docs/source/install/uninstall.rst

 ..
 Note::

-   Both in Windows and Mac OS X, all the user's configuration and settings (for example, QGIS settings and plugins) are preserved for future installations of `Boundless Desktop 2.x`.
+   Both in Windows and Mac OS X, all the user configuration and settings (for example, QGIS settings and plugins) are preserved for future installations of `Boundless Desktop 2.x`.